Manage Credit & Debt

 You can borrow using your HELOC as you need it, and when you repay the borrowed amount plus any accrued interest, the credit line gets replenished during the draw period (typically 10 years).
 In this way, it's similar to a credit card which provides users with revolving credit.

 In the specific case of a home renovation, a HELOC can come in handy if you have a large project and need to pay contractors and manufacturers on the spot by check.

 Generally, a HELOC carries a lower interest rate than many types of credit cards, too, so it may be more cost effective if you plan to carry the balance for a while.
-In addition, you may be able to deduct the interest you pay on a HELOC from your taxable income, per the IRS, a perk that is not allowed when you pay interest on a credit card.
+In addition, interest paid on a HELOC used for substantial home improvements, may be deductible.

 If your project will cost well into the five figures, it may be better to use a fraction of a home equity line of credit, as opposed to maxing out a credit card.

 If you decide that a credit card is your best option, look into cards that offer an introductory zero percent APR.
 This will allow you to avoid interest payments as you pay down the balance in the first year.
 The 15-month marker also serves as a helpful deadline to remind you to pay off your debt by then.
 After that period, the interest rate will likely increase.

 Final thought, no matter which direction you take: While credit buys you more flexibility, it is important to remember to stay regimented, spend within your means and not use credit as a way to go overboard on your project.

 Farnoosh Torabi is an author, television personality and personal finance expert who works with Chase Slate to provide financial education.